-Why I opted for Lipedema liposuction
+Why I Opted for Lipedema Liposuction

 You need to weigh up the pros and cons before going ahead with any surgery.
 There’s always a risk associated with being put under anaesthetic.
 But if it can improve your health and quality of life then surely it’s worth it?